 5 tips to ace your next presentation

-Let’s say it as it is – presentations are terrifying.
-Just the thought of standing up in a room full of people, expected to talk about something you’ve just learnt, is enough to get even the most confident of public speakers a little clammy.
-If you knew taking out a student loan would result in this, you might not have pursued the university dream.
-But the good news is, it’s here at uni where you can learn, make mistakes in a friendly, safe environment, and become a powerpoint master.
+Presentations are terrifying.
+Just the thought of standing up in a room full of people is enough to get even the most confident of public speakers a little clammy.
+If you knew taking out a student loan would result in this, you might not have even thought about pursuing the university dream!
+But there is good news - it’s here at university where you can learn to make mistakes in a friendly, safe environment.
 This is where you work out your own style (and you do have style) and experiment with a subject matter you love.
-Here are five seriously practical tips to speaking in public.
+So crack open power point and get ready to present!

 Ever walk out of a lecture or a movie, or read a book, and think, "I'm not sure why, but I really liked that".
 Often that has to do with a thing we call – ‘the hook’.
 Our brains are programmed in such a way that in order to maintain attention we have to be mentally stimulated in the first 30-60 seconds.
 The hook is a simple way of doing this - it's a short, snappy sentence that instantly grabs your audience’s attention.
 A joke is a good way of successfully landing a hook, but if you don’t want to take the risk with humour then some amazing statistic will usually do the trick.

 You've talked to people before, right?
 That's all this is, just a conversation with more than one person.
 If you talk in a certain way then stick with it.
 Avoid words that you don't usually use (don't suddenly start saying “the juxtaposition of colours was phantasmagoric”) it will sound unnatural and will give you one more thing to have to worry about.
 The people you are speaking with are your peers.
 They most likely talk the same way you do.
 Your voice has had years of practice and most importantly, it's yours.

 What the hell do I do with my hands?